Metrics and health diagnostics for Standard Load Balancer

 The health probe status metric describes the health of your application deployment as configured by you when you configure the health probe of your load balancer.
 The load balancer uses the status of the health probe to determine where to send new flows.
 Health probes originate from an Azure infrastructure address and are visible within the guest OS of the VM.

-To get the DIP availability for your Standard Load Balancer resources:
+To get the health probe status for your Standard Load Balancer resources:

-- Select the DIP Availability metric with Avg aggregation type.
+- Select the Health Probe Status metric with Avg aggregation type.

-- Apply a filter on the required VIP IP address or port (or both).
+- Apply a filter on the required Frontend IP address or port (or both).

 Health probes fail for the following reasons: